johnbroaddusivccv/pythonscrape/README.md

 * We’ve added ::text to the CSS query, to mean we want to select only the text elements directly inside <title> element.
 * We're using getall() to return a list, although there is only one title.
 To get just the first response use get()
 - - - -
-Lets get out of the shell using:
+Let's get out of the shell using:
 ```bash
 exit()
 ```